 Although Medicare legislation was enacted since the prior valuation date, many of the provisions have a negligible impact on the present value of the 75-year income, expenditures, and net cashflow.
 The American Taxpayer Relief Act of 2012 included several provisions that had an impact on the Medicare program.
-These include the extension of the 0 percent physician payment update through 2013, which slightly increases the present value of Part B expenditures; payments for inpatient hospital services in 2014-2017 are reduced in order to recoup \$11 billion in overpayments associated with documentation and coding adjustments during 2008-2010 that were not previously recovered, which lowers the present value of Part A expenditures; reductions to the ESRD bundled payment rate to reflect changes in the utilization of certain drugs and biological and a delay in the inclusion of oral-only ESRD drugs in the rate, which reduces the present value of Part B estimated future expenditures; and the coding intensity adjustment used in determining payments to Medicare Advantage plans was revised, which lowers the present value of Part B estimated future expenditures.
+These include the extension of the 0 percent physician payment update through 2013, which slightly increases the present value of Part B expenditures; payments for inpatient hospital services in 2014-2017 are reduced in order to recoup \$11 billion in overpayments associated with documentation and coding adjustments during 2008-2010 that were not previously recovered, which lowers the present value of Part A expenditures; reductions to the ESRD bundled payment rate to reflect changes in the utilization of certain drugs and biological and a delay in the inclusion of oral-only ESRD drugs in the rate, which reduces the present value of Part B estimated future expenditures and increases the present value of Part D estimated future expenditures; and the coding intensity adjustment used in determining payments to Medicare Advantage plans was revised, which lowers the present value of Part A and Part B estimated future expenditures.